HL7/fhir-shorthand/input/pagecontent/reference.md

 #### References to External FHIR Artifacts

 FHIR resources, profiles, extensions, and value sets defined outside the [FSH tank](index.html#fsh-tanks) are referred to by their canonical URIs.
 Base FHIR resources can also be referred to by their id, for example, `Patient` or `Observation`.
+In cases where an IG defines a profile or extension matching an existing FHIR ID, use the canonical URL to refer to the FHIR resource.

+#### Files

+Content in one project can be contained in one or more files with **.fsh** extension.
+How content is divided among files is not meaningful in FSH, and all content can be considered pooled together for the purposes of FSH.
+It is up to implementations to define which **.fsh** files should be included in a given project.

+#### Order of Items in Files

+The items defined by FSH are: Aliases, Profiles, Extensions, Instances, Value Sets, Code Systems, Mappings, Rule Sets, and Invariants.
+Items can appear in any order within **.fsh** files, and can be moved around within a file (or to other **.fsh** files) without affecting the interpretation of the content.

 #### Whitespace